TheVig Price Reaches $0.0009 on Exchanges (VIG)

-TheVig (VIG) traded 4.1% higher against the U.S. dollar during the twenty-four hour period ending at 21:00 PM E.T. on September 3rd.
-In the last week, TheVig has traded down 16.3% against the U.S. dollar.
-One TheVig coin can now be bought for $0.0009 or 0.00000004 BTC on major exchanges.
-TheVig has a total market capitalization of $772,961.47 and approximately $11.00 worth of TheVig was traded on exchanges in the last day.
+TheVig (VIG) traded 4.1% higher against the US dollar during the 24 hour period ending at 23:00 PM E.T. on September 9th.
+TheVig has a total market capitalization of $772,961.47 and approximately $11.00 worth of TheVig was traded on exchanges in the last 24 hours.
+During the last seven days, TheVig has traded 16.3% lower against the US dollar.
+One TheVig coin can now be purchased for approximately $0.0009 or 0.00000004 BTC on popular cryptocurrency exchanges.

 - NubisCoin (NUBIS) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.